-To be a truly authentic leader you must be original, which means being yourself at all times, not playing a character that you think is you or that represents the title you hold.
+To provide truly authentic leadership you must be original, which means being yourself at all times, not playing a character that you think is you or that represents the title you hold.
 Are you an authentic leader?

 “Be yourself.
 Everyone else is taken.” – Oscar Wilde